Testosterone 17beta-dehydrogenase

 In enzymology, a testosterone 17beta-dehydrogenase is an enzyme that catalyzes the chemical reaction between testosterone and androst-4-ene-3,17-dione.
 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.

+Names

 The systematic name of this enzyme class is 17beta-hydroxysteroid:NAD+ 17-oxidoreductase.
 Other names in common use include 17-ketoreductase and 17beta-HSD.
 This enzyme participates in androgen and estrogen metabolism.

 Variants

 There are two variants of the enzyme, one that uses NAD+ as a substrate, and one that uses NADP+ as acceptor.